The Kids Are Alright: Single Fatherhood by Surrogacy

 Why Choose Surrogacy?

-Henrique Pereira of the Department of Psychology and Education at the University of Beira Interior, Portugal, investigated whether children born to single men are at risk of adverse consequences in psychosocial development and adjustment.
+Henrique Pereira of the Department of Psychology and Education at the University of Beira Interior, Portugal, whether children born to single men are at risk of adverse consequences in psychosocial development and adjustment.

 Men account for around 17% of single-parent families in the USA.
 It is harder to determine how many of these children were conceived using IVF or IUI and surrogacy.
 However, it is clear that gay and straight men are drawn to assisted reproductive treatment over adoption because they “value a genetic connection to their child”.
 Men may also feel that surrogacy is legally more secure than adoption, especially when choosing to use donor eggs to remove any genetic relation between the baby and surrogate.